Tray Platform / Standard/Best Practices / API limits and queue management / Intro to managing API limits

 The solution here is to set up a system which controls the rate at which these calls are made.
 There are several options for doing this:

 The CSV Editor is likely to present problems if it is fed in the region of 20,000 rows (you may find duplicates and fragmented data appearing).
-In this case you can store the batches of data in a MySQL database instead.
-Storing data in MySQL also means you can perform extra validation, cleaning or enrichment tasks if need be (tutorial coming soon!)
+In which case you can use a SQL database or Amazon SQS.

 If you are wanting to manage queues of messages and API requests - e.g. you have a high rate of orders / purchases coming through from Shopify - a paid-for solution might be to use our Amazon SQS connector in conjunction with a scheduled trigger to control the rate at which you pull and delete messages from the queue (note that the CSV method above can be used as an alternative to paying for SQS).